Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 ### Architecture
 > Fundamental structures of the feature and context (diagram).

-Since the validation output is similar for the [`CI Integrations Config Validator`](https://github.com/Flank/flank-dashboard/blob/master/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md) and the `Metrics CLI Doctor`, we want to have a reusable API for the validation output for the components listed below.
+Since the validation output is similar for the [`CI Integrations Config Validator`](https://github.com/Flank/flank-dashboard/blob/master/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md) and the `Metrics CLI Doctor`, we want to have a reusable API for the validation output for the components listed above.
 For that, let's create a `Validation` package to store the common abstractions of the validation functionality.

 Consider the next sections describing the main classes of the `Validation` package.

 #### ValidationTarget
-A `ValidationTarget` is an entity which value is used in the validation process (e.g., it's a version of a CLI package).
+A `ValidationTarget` is an entity that represents the value under the validation (e.g., it's a version of a CLI package).

 To represent a `ValidationTarget` in output to the user, we should know its name and a description.